About this program

 After-school meals (CACFP)

 Foodlink’s after-school meals, also known as the Kids Cafe program across the Feeding America network, are delivered to children through the federal Child and Adult Care Food Program (CACFP).
-The federal program gives children and teenagers the nutrition they need in a safe and fun after-school environment.
+The federal program gives children the nutrition they need in a safe and fun after-school environment.
 Currently, Foodlink provides healthy meals and snacks at dozens of sites (e.g. city R Centers) every weekday during the school year.
 Because we are a mission-driven organization, we are committed to serving the healthiest meals possible to our children.
 Our menu follows the USDA’s MyPlate guidelines of providing whole grains, proteins, dairy, fruits and vegetables for the children who need it most.

 Summer meals (SFSP)

 The kitchen’s Summer Food Service Program (SFSP, also known as Summer Meals) provides meals to children, a majority of whom qualify for free or reduced-price lunch during the school year.
 Over the summer, these children are at risk of hunger and studies have shown that less than half of the children who qualify for free meals during the school year, do not receive them during the summer.

 Locally, Summer Meals is a collaboration with the City of Rochester, the Rochester City School District and several local organizations aiming to ensure children have a happy, healthy summer.
 Learn more about the partnership and access the complete list of meal sites at www.summermealsroc.org.